 I recently put together a list on Quora of 6 things sales reps recently said to me as a buyer of SaaS products myself that killed the deal:

 - “You are wasting my time”.
-I don’t think this was meant to be said aloud, but many B-tier reps say and think this all the time.
+I don’t think many folks say this aloud to prospects, but many B-tier reps say it internally — and think this all the time.
 No. A prospect’s time is always valuable.
-Sales is there to serve.
+Sales is there to serve, and help a prospect find the best solution to their problem.
 If sales was routed the wrong lead, that’s the company’s fault, not the prospect’s.